colinking/runlogger/README.md

 3. How long it takes to get different decks online
 4. (etc.)

-These run logs can also be used as test cases for Slay the Spire ports to ensure they have identical behavior to the PC implementation.
+However, these runs logs are primarily intended to serve as test cases for Slay the Spire ports to ensure they have identical behavior to the PC implementation.

 ## Get started